Terms & Conditions

 (b) any interest or exchange rate fluctuation or any inability or failure of the banking institution to repay the funds on demand.

 5.1 Invoices raised for annual services such as registered office, company secretary, annual returns or government charges are raised annually and are not refundable on commencement of the service.
-For ad hoc (non-recurring) work, such as provision of certificates of incumbency, share transfers, etc, where payment is not received in advance invoices will be issued on conclusion of the mandate.
+For ad hoc (non-recurring) work, such as provision of certificates of incumbency, share transfers, etc, invoices will be issued in advance and payment will be required prior to processing such request (unless specifically agreed by us otherwise).
 Upon request, we will also provide you with a more detailed explanation of how our charges have been calculated.

 5.2 Invoices are issued and delivered to the billing party provided by you via an email from email@example.com or from the appropriate manager.

 5.3 Our invoices are payable upon presentation unless stated otherwise.
 Interest is payable on amounts outstanding for more than 30 days (calculated from first thereafter), and shall accrue and be payable at the greater of the maximum rate of interest allowed by law or three (3) per cent of the total value of the invoice per month.
+We reserve the right to charge an administration fee of USD150 per quarter in lieu of interest (at our sole discretion).
 If you have any query regarding any invoice sent to you, please contact us immediately.

 5.4 Our fees must be paid without bank charge deduction, or any withholding or deduction of any taxes, unless such withholding or deduction is required by law.
 Where this is the case, the amount of our fees will be automatically increased to an amount which (after such withholding or deduction of tax) will result in the receipt by us of an amount equal to the fees that would have been received if no tax was required to be withheld or deducted.

-5.5 We reserve the right to refuse services to a client in respect of any company in the event that invoice payments are outstanding in respect of that client and/or associated group companies.
+5.5 We reserve the right to refuse services to a client in respect of any entity in the event that invoice payments are outstanding in respect of that client and/or associated company / group of companies or any such respective matters.

 6 Proper Instructions